 Reason 4.
 I Was Lonely and Missed Real-life Connections

-Networking at events is a main expectation from attendees.
+Networking at live events is the main expectation from attendees.
 According to The State of Virtual Events, networking and building new relationships are the third most important reasons people attend virtual events.
 (The first two are to learn about the company organizing the event and to access industry knowledge.)

 This social opportunity makes virtual events like webinars feel more human, adding a different layer to your attendees’ overall experience.
 Incorporating networking in your event agenda allows you to:

-- Enable the spirit of togetherness and connectedness characteristic of events
+- Create a spirit of togetherness and connectedness

 - Encourage people to build meaningful connections that will positively impact their professional trajectory